Mark Your Calendars: Our Annual 40% Off Sale is Sunday, November 2nd!

 1 cup finely chopped walnuts (or roughly chopped peanuts or any nut of your preference)

 Beat butter, egg, and vanilla together until smooth.
-Add sugars and flor to egg mixture, mix thoroughly.
+Add sugars and flour to egg mixture, mix thoroughly.
 Stir in nuts.
 Drop dough by teaspoonfuls on greased baking sheet.
 Bake at 350 degrees for 7-8 minutes.
 Cool on baking sheet.
 Makes about 30 cookies.

 With a consistency like very thin peanut brittle and a taste like toffee, these cookies are delicate coasters of caramelized sweetness.
 And because they contain so little flour, they are a crisp and light dessert alternative to something dense and gooey.
 Keep in mind, they don’t travel well because of their fragile nature, so these treats are best enjoyed at home with friends and family and a late afternoon pot of tea just like Kate would’ve have done.